dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

 The TC-Gen tool implements the following logic:

-* Parse the genesis data and identify forecast genesis events separately for each model present.
+* Parse the forecast genesis data and identify forecast genesis events separately for each model present.

-* Parse the BEST and operational track data and identify observed genesis events.
+* Parse the BEST and operational track data, and identify BEST track genesis events.

 * Loop over the filters defined in the configuration file and apply the following logic for each.

- * For each forecast genesis event, search the BEST genesis events for a match that is close enough in time and space.
-If not found, search the operational genesis events for a match.
-If a match is found, classify the forecast genesis event as a **hit**.
-Otherwise, classify it as a **false alarm**.

- * For each BEST track genesis event, determine the initialization and lead times for which the model had an opportunity to forecast that genesis event.
-If the model opportunity is not classified in the previous step, then classify as a **miss**.
+ * For each BEST track genesis event meeting the filter critera, determine the initialization and lead times for which the model had an opportunity to forecast that genesis event.
+Store an unmatched genesis pair for each case.

+ * For each forecast genesis event, search for a matching BEST track.
+A BEST track matches if the valid time of one of its track points matches the forecast genesis time and is within a configurable radius of the forecast genesis location.
+If a BEST track match is found, store the storm ID.

+ * In no BEST track match is found, apply the same logic to search the 0-hour operational track points.
+If an operational match is found, store the storm ID.

+ * If a matching storm ID is found, match the forecast genesis event to the BEST track genesis event for that storm ID.

+ * If no matching storm ID is found, store an unmatched pair for the genesis forecast.

+ * Loop through the genesis pairs and populate contingency tables using two methods, the developement (dev) and operational (ops) methods.
+For each pair, if the forecast genesis event is unmatched, score it as a dev and ops FALSE ALARM.
+If the BEST track genesis event is unmatched, score it as a dev and ops MISS.
+Score each matched genesis pair as follows:

+  * If the forecast initialization time is at or after the BEST track genesis event, DISCARD this case and exclude it from the statistics.

+  * Compute the difference between the forecast and BEST track genesis events in time and space.
+If they are both within the configurable tolerance, score it as a dev HIT.
+If not, score it as a dev FALSE ALARM.

+  * Compute the difference between the BEST track genesis time and model initialization time.
+If it is within the configurable tolerance, score it as an ops HIT.
+If not, score it as an ops FALSE ALARM.

- * Do not count any correct negatives.
+ * Do not count any CORRECT NEGATIVES.

 * Report the contingency table hits, misses, and false alarms separately for each forecast model and configuration file filter.
+The development (dev) scoring method is indicated in the output as *GENESIS_DEV* while the operational (ops) scoring method is indicated as *GENESIS_OPS*.

 tc_gen configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~